-Year 5 Animals including humans Describe the changes as humans develop to old age (This builds on the learning in living things and their habitats) Taught alongside PSHE/RSE Plant bulbs and then harvest to see how they multiply Use secondary sources to find out about pollination End Points: • Understands and can explain the life cycle of a range of animals and be able to identify similarities and differences between the life cycles. • Knows and can name the key parts of a plant/flower and the roles they play • Understands and can explain the difference between sexual and asexual reproduction and give examples of how plants reproduce in both ways.
+Year 5 Animals including humans Describe the changes as humans develop to old age (This builds on the learning in living things and their habitats) Taught alongside PSHE/RSE Grow and observe plants that reproduce asexually Take cuttings from a range of plants Plant bulbs and then harvest to see how they multiply Use secondary sources to find out about pollination End Points: • Understands and can explain the life cycle of a range of animals and be able to identify similarities and differences between the life cycles. • Knows and can name the key parts of a plant/flower and the roles they play • Understands and can explain the difference between sexual and asexual reproduction and give examples of how plants reproduce in both ways.
 Puberty: the vocabulary to describe sexual characteristics When babies are young they grow rapidly.
 They are very dependent on their parents.
 As they develop they learn many skills.
 At puberty, a child's body changes and develops primary and secondary sexual characteristics.
 This enables the adult to reproduce.
-Use secondary sources to find out about pollination End Points: • Understands and can explain the life cycle of a range of animals and be able to identify
+Take cuttings from a range of plants Plant bulbs and then harvest to see how they multiply

-- > planning different types of scientific enquiries to answer questions - taking measurements, using a range of scientific equipment, with increasing accuracy and precision, taking repeat readings when appropriate - > recording data and results of increasing complexity using scientific diagrams and graphs - using test results to make predictions to set up further comparative and fair tests - reporting and presenting findings from enquiries, including conclusions, causal relationships - > identifying scientific evidence that has been used to support or refute ideas or arguments.
+- > planning different types of scientific enquiries to answer questions - > taking measurements, using a range of scientific equipment, with increasing accuracy and precision, taking repeat readings when appropriate - recording data and results of increasing complexity using scientific diagrams and graphs - > using test results to make predictions to set up further comparative and fair tests - reporting and presenting findings from enquiries, including conclusions, causal relationships - identifying scientific evidence that has been used to support or refute ideas or arguments.